wyshanw/bm_final_project/README.md

 elements of statistical learning.
 Vol. 1.
 No. 10.
 New York: Springer series in statistics, 2001.

-As Numerous new questions emerging during our discussion, our group explored materials below to solve them.
+We also referenced several online materials during our discussion:

 1. Question: Do we still need a test set when using k-fold cross-validation?
 Source: